a8m/lease/README.md

 # Lease [![Build status][travis-image]][travis-url] [![License][license-image]][license-url] [![GoDoc][godoc-img]][godoc-url]
-> A generic lease implementation of the [Amazon-KCL.lease][kcl.lease] package. ideal for manage
-> and partition work across a fleet of workers.
+A generic leasing implementation of the [Amazon-KCL.lease][kcl.lease] package. ideal for manage and partition work across a fleet of workers.

 ![Screenshot](https://github.com/a8m/lease/blob/master/assets/lease.jpg)

 ### What is a Lease ?
-Lease type contains data pertianing to a Lease.
+Lease type contains data pertianing to a lease.
 Distributed systems may use leases to partition work across a fleet of workers.
 Each unit of work (identified by a leaseKey) has a corresponding Lease.
 Every worker will contend for all leases - only one worker will successfully take each one.